AY2526S2-CS2103T-F12-2/tp/docs/UserGuide.md

 * `pin 1` pins the 1st person in the list.
 * `pin 1` again unpins that person.

+### Sorting contacts : `sort`

+Sorts the displayed contact list by a specified field and order.
+Pinned contacts always remain at the top.

+Format: `sort CONDITION ORDER`

+* `CONDITION`: `firstname` or `lastname`
+  * `firstname` sorts by the first word of the person's name.
+  * `lastname` sorts by the last word of the person's name.
+* `ORDER`: `ASC` (ascending, A→Z) or `DESC` (descending, Z→A)
+* The sort is case-insensitive.
+* Pinned contacts always appear at the top of the list, with the sort applied within pinned and unpinned groups.

+Examples:
+* `sort firstname ASC` sorts all contacts by first name, A to Z.
+* `sort lastname DESC` sorts all contacts by last name, Z to A.

 ### Adding or replacing a profile picture : `pic`

 Opens a file picker to set or replace the profile picture for the specified contact.